|

 There are

-over 20 variants of the HMMWV in service with the United States.
+more than 20 variants of the HMMWV in service with the United States.

 These include troop/cargo carriers, ambulances, armament carriers,